-Policy 3.7: Cement Depot Beeston
+Policy: 3.7: Cement Depot Beeston

-3.32 Located in Beeston (the Main Built up Area of Nottingham) the site is a brownfield former cement depot site owned by Network Rail.
-The site is directly adjacent to the railway line to the south and is contained on two sides by existing residential housing and Beeston Railway Station to the west.
+3.19 3.32 Located in Beeston (the Main Built up Area of Nottingham) the site is a previously developed brownfield former cement depot site owned by Network Rail.
+The site was formerly a cement depot designated by Network Rail as a strategic freight site.
+The site is directly adjacent to the railway line to the south and is contained on two sides by existing residential housing and Beeston Railway Station Road to the west.